evilC/WootingAHK/README.md

 2) The Wooting API is poll-based, requiring quite a lot of processing to get key events, which is not very suitable to do in AHK, as it is interpreted and a little slow.
 This library seeks to solve these issues using a C# DLL to do all the heavy lifting, with a light AHK wrapoer using CLR.

-## Current Limitations
+## Current Limitations / Issues
-Currently, the lookup table is only complete for ISO keyboards.
+* Currently, the lookup table is only complete for ISO keyboards.
 If you have an ANSI keyboard, please feel free to contribute
+* The RGB API does not properly support all keys on the Wooting Two at the moment

 ## Downloads
 Use the Releases page link at the top - **DO NOT** click the green "Clone or Download" button to the right!